Tips for Creating a Dropshipping Strategy When Selling on eBay

 When it works well, drop shipping is an entrepreneur's dream, a chance to play the perfect middleman with no overhead—you have no inventory, no shipping hassles, and no storefront to deal with.
 You just accept money in quantity and send slightly smaller quantities of the money you accept to a third party, keeping the difference as profit.

-Mistakes to Avoid When Drop Shipping Through eBay
+Tips for Avoiding Mistakes When Dropshipping Through eBay

 Of course, in real life, things are rarely so simple, and direct marketers that are experienced at drop shipping know that there is generally a steady stream of “hiccups” to be dealt with in most drop shipping businesses that do any volume.